mlavi/calmbootcamp/udacity/hce/3/outline.md

       - When to go PaaS: AWS ELB vs. App Balancer lock-in vs. HAProxy, F5, etc.
   - EXERCISE/LAB: C3L1E1
     - Two web tiers on private cloud, mixed into load balancer
+    - Use CentOS8 image, reuse C2L5 blueprint, retrofit with CentOS 8 tasks from library
   - EXERCISE/LAB: C3L1E2
     - Different task types e.g. HTTP tasks?
 Could be used to demonstrate Calm's integration potential  with any other product exposing an API
+    - Mark: find a web service
   - EXERCISE/LAB: C3L1E3 Continuous ops
     - X-Play or Calm runbook for continuous ops: Scale up memory, vCPU with X-Play?
   - Concept: Lesson Review: we learned to do TBD